Samrajel/Azure-HoneyPot-SocLab/README.md

 I exposed an Azure VM as an RDP honeypot and collected real world security events.

 Said guide had a beautiful map that placed attacker IP's into world map but I found out that the geoip list provided was incorrect and had conflicting duplicates.
-I changed the watchlist with KQL's built-in `geo_info_from_ip_address()`, verified attributions against RDAP registry data, and built a Sentinel analytics rule to catch any successful compromise, in-case my VM turns into a crypto-miner.
+I changed the watchlist with KQL's built-in `geo_info_from_ip_address()`, verified attributions data, and built a Sentinel analytics rule to catch any successful compromise, in-case my VM turns into a crypto-miner.
 All queries, tooling, and IOCs are in this repo.

 **Before (Above) and After (Below) — The Watchlist:**